flipcoder/textbeat/README.md

 Variables:

-- tempo: current tempo of project
+- t: tempo in BPM
+- g: grid
-- grid: subdivisions / note value
+- n: note value (set grid using note value)

 Channel commands:

+- >: shift octave up (persists)
+    - number provided for octave count, default 1
+- <: shift octave down (persists)
+    - number provided for octave count, default 1
+- ': play in octave above
+    - number provided for octave count, default 1
+- ,: play in octave below
+    - number provided for octave count, default 1
 - m: assign channel to a midi channel
     - midi channels exceeding max value will be multiplexed to different outputs
 - p: program assign
 - c: control change (midi CC param)
-    - use
+    - setting CC5 to 25 would be c5:25
-- x: bank select
+- x: bank select (not impl)
 - Articulation (customizable effect)
-    - ~: vibrato
+    - ~: vibrato, currently set to mod wheel
-    - /: bend up to note
-    - \: bend down to down
 - ": repeat last cell (ignoring dots, blanks, mutes)
+- *: set note length
+    - defaults to one beat when used
+    - repeating symbol doubles note length
+    - add a number to do multiplies (i.e. .5)
-- .: staccato (as a suffix)
+- .: half note length
+    - halfs note value with each dot
+    - add extra dot for using w/o note event (i.e. during arpeggiator), since lone dots dont mean anything
+    - add a number to do multiplies (i.e. C.2)
+- !: accent a note (or set velocity)
+    - repeat for louder notes
+- ?: play note quietly (or set velocity)
+    - repeat for quieter notes

 That's all I have so far!